Attempted acquisition of Tribune Media by Sinclair Broadcast Group: Termination of transaction and subsequent history

 Nine months after the unsuccessful bid to buy Tribune, Sinclair announced its intention instead to buy Fox Sports Networks and Fox College Sports from The Walt Disney Company, which was ordered to divest the networks as part of the agreement to allow the acquisition of most Fox assets by Disney, for $10.6 billion.
-That transaction did not include the YES Network, although in a separate transaction, Sinclair holding a 20% stake in that channel, being reacquired by team ownership pursuant to a prior right of first refusal.
+That transaction did not include the YES Network, although in a separate transaction, Sinclair acquired a 20% stake in that channel, being reacquired by team ownership pursuant to a prior right of first refusal.

 The lawsuit between Sinclair and Nexstar (having inherited the action from Tribune) was finally settled in early 2020, with Sinclair paying Nexstar $60 million, and transferring ownership of WDKY-TV and the non-license assets of KGBT-TV (including the CBS affiliation to a KVEO-TV subchannel) to Nexstar.
 On May 7, 2020, Sinclair was fined $48 million to settle investigations related to reports and statements made to the FCC.
 In August 2020, Sinclair reached a $25 million settlement agreement for its shareholders related to three lawsuits.
 Of the $25 million, $20.5 million will be paid into a settlement fund.